-- 7. Press icon (A) until it reads Page 5 near the top of the page and the following sensor readings appear:
+- 7. Press icon (A) until it reads Page 5 near top of the page and following sensor readings appear:

 - LEFT HEADER HEIGHT

 - CENTER HEADER HEIGHT

-- RIGHT HEADER HEIGHT
+- · RIGHT HEADER HEIGHT

-8. Start the combine and fully lower feeder house to the ground.
+8. Start combine and fully lower feeder house to the ground.

-You may need to hold the HEADER DOWN switch for a few seconds to ensure the feeder house is fully lowered.
+You may need to hold HEADER DOWN switch for a few seconds to ensure feeder house is fully lowered.

-- 9. Check the sensor reading on the monitor. - 10.
-If the sensor voltage is not within the low and high limits shown in 6.1.1 Height Sensor Output Voltage Range Combine Requirements, page 70, or if the range between the low and high limits is insufficient, you need to make adjustments.
-For instructions, refer to Adjusting Header Height Sensor Voltage Range (Left Side), page 73 and Adjusting Header Height Sensor Voltage Range (Right Side), page 73.
+- 9. Check sensor reading on monitor. - 10.
+If sensor voltage is not within low and high limits shown in 6.1.1 Height Sensor Output Voltage Range Combine Requirements, page 72, or if range between low and high limits is insufficient, you need to make adjustments.
+For instructions, refer to Adjusting Header Height Sensor Voltage Range (Left Side), page 74 and Adjusting Header Height Sensor Voltage Range (Right Side), page 75.

-Calibrating Feeder House Fore/Aft Tilt Range (John Deere S-Series)
+Calibrating Feeder House Fore/Aft Tilt Range (John Deere S Series)

-This procedure applies only to model year 2015 and later John Deere S-Series combines.
+This procedure applies only to model year 2015 and later John Deere S Series combines.

-Changes may have been made to the combine controls or display since this document was published.
-Refer to the combine operator's manual for updates.
+Changes may have been made to combine controls or display since this document was published.
+Refer to combine operator's manual for updates.

-The feeder house fore/aft tilt is controlled by buttons (C) and (D) at the back of the hydro handle.
+The feeder house fore/aft tilt is controlled by buttons (C) and (D) at back of hydro handle.

-Figure 6.58: John Deere Hydro Handle
+Figure 6.60: John Deere Hydro Handle

-The feeder house fore/aft tilt controls can be changed to work with buttons E and F by pressing the hydro handle icon (A) and then selecting FEEDER HOUSE FORE/AFT TILT from the drop-down menu (B) on the combine display.
+The feeder house fore/aft tilt controls can be changed to work with buttons E and F by pressing hydro handle icon (A) and then selecting FEEDER HOUSE FORE/AFT TILT from drop-down menu (B) on combine display.

-To calibrate the feeder house fore/aft tilt range, follow these steps:
+To calibrate feeder house fore/aft tilt range, follow these steps:

-Press the DIAGNOSTIC icon (A) on the main page of the combine display.
+1. Press DIAGNOSTIC icon (A) on main page of combine display.
 The CALIBRATION page displays.

-2. Select the CALIBRATIONS drop-down menu (A) to view the list of calibration options.
+2. Select CALIBRATIONS drop-down menu (A) to view list of calibration options.

-Press the arrow (A) to cycle up though the calibration options and select FEEDER HOUSE FORE/AFT TILT RANGE.
+3. Press arrow (A) to cycle up though calibration options and select FEEDER HOUSE FORE/AFT TILT RANGE.

-4. Press the ENTER icon (A).
+4. Press ENTER icon (A).

-5. Follow the instructions that appear on the combine display.
-As you proceed through the calibration process, the display will automatically update to show the next step.
+Follow instructions that appear on combine display.
+As you proceed through calibration process, display will automatically update to show next step.

-If an error code appears during calibration, the sensor is out of voltage range and will require adjustment.
-Refer to Checking Voltage Range from the Combine Cab (John Deere S-Series), page 95.
+If an error code appears during calibration, sensor is out of voltage range and will require adjustment.
+Refer to Checking Voltage Range from Combine Cab (John Deere S Series), page 97.

-Calibrating the Auto Header Height Control (John Deere S-Series)
+Calibrating Auto Header Height Control (John Deere S Series)

-Changes may have been made to the combine controls or display since this document was published.
-Refer to the combine operator's manual for updates.
+Changes may have been made to combine controls or display since this document was published.
+Refer to combine operator's manual for updates.

-1. Press the DIAGNOSTIC icon (A) on the main page of the monitor.
+1. Press DIAGNOSTIC icon (A) on main page of monitor.
 The CALIBRATION page appears.